 In my case, after spending one month in Kreuzberg, I will look for a place in Hackescher Markt on my next visit.
 I found myself visiting the area daily on my last week to eat and shop.
 It has a cool vibe and all the best coffee shops!

 Data And Sim Cards

-If you’re as dependent as me with data and Google Maps, you will be tempted of getting a sim card at the airport when you land in Berlin but be patient and instead, get some help from the transport info counter if you didn’t write down how to get to your first location.
+If you’re as dependent as me on data and Google Maps, you will be tempted of getting a sim card at the airport when you land in Berlin but be patient and instead, get some help from the transport info counter if you didn’t write down how to get to your first location.

-Sim cards are sold all over town and you can get them from some very shady looking stores or even in line at the supermarket.
-However, I would wait to be on a big street like Kotbusser Damm or Orarienstrasse and look for a modern looking telecom store that you can go back to if there’s an issue.
+Sim cards are sold all over town and you can get them from some very shady-looking stores or even in line at the supermarket.
+However, I would wait to be on a big street like Kotbusser Damm or Orarienstrasse and look for a modern-looking telecom store that you can go back to if there’s an issue.

 I bought 2 cards and the best one price and connection wise was Ortel.
 I first bought the sim card with 5Gb of data for 19 euros and reloaded it twice for 9 euros.
 I never use that much data back home but being in a new city changes things.

 Don’t forget to memorize or write down the PIN that comes with your sim card as your phone will be blocked after rebooting.